-- A. To be licensed as a baccalaureate social worker, an applicant shall receive a passing score on the bachelors, masters, advanced generalist, or clinical examination offered by ASWB. - B. To be licensed as a master social worker, an applicant shall receive a passing score on the masters, advanced generalist, or clinical examination offered by ASWB. - C. Except as specified in subsection (F)(2), to be licensed as a clinical social worker, an applicant shall receive a passing score on the clinical examination offered by ASWB. - D. An applicant for baccalaureate, master, or clinical social worker licensure shall receive a passing score on an approved examination for the level of licensure requested within 12 months after receiving written examination authorization from the Board.
-An applicant shall not take an approved licensure examination more than twice during the 12-month testing period. - E. If an applicant does not receive a passing score on an approved licensure examination within the 12 months referenced in subsection (D), the Board shall close the applicant's file with no recourse to appeal.
-To receive further consideration for licensure, an applicant whose file is closed shall submit a new application and fee. - F. To be licensed by endorsement as a clinical social worker, an applicant shall receive a passing score on: - 1.
+- A. To be licensed as a baccalaureate social worker, an applicant shall receive a passing score on the bachelors, masters, advanced generalist, or clinical examination offered by ASWB. - B. To be licensed as a master social worker, an applicant shall receive a passing score on the masters, advanced generalist, or clinical examination offered by ASWB. - C. Except as specified in subsection (G)(2), to be licensed as a clinical social worker, an applicant shall receive a passing score on the clinical examination offered by ASWB. - D. An applicant for baccalaureate, master, or clinical social worker licensure shall receive a passing score on an approved examination for the level of licensure requested within 12 months after receiving written examination authorization from the Board.
+An applicant shall not take an approved licensure examination more than three times during the 12-month testing period. - E. If an applicant does not receive a passing score on an approved licensure examination within the 12 months referenced in subsection (D), the Board shall close the applicant's file with no recourse to appeal.
+To receive further consideration for licensure, an applicant whose file is closed shall submit a new application and fee. - F. The Board may grant a one-time 90-day examination extension request to an applicant who demonstrates good cause as specified under R4-6-305(G). - G. To be licensed by endorsement as a clinical social worker, an applicant shall receive a passing score on: - 1.
 The clinical examination offered by ASWB; or - 2.
 The advanced generalist examination offered by ASWB if the applicant: - a.
 Was licensed as a clinical social worker before July 1, 2004; - b.
 Met the examination requirement of the state being used to qualify for licensure by endorsement; and - c.
 Has been licensed continuously at the same level since passing the examination.